-When You had to do all those crazy punishments
+3. When you had to do all those crazy punishments

 How did they even think of all these punishments and the names they gave them.
 No real parent would treat their children this way, except the child wasn’t really theirs.

-When they deride you for every little thing
+4. When they scolded you for every little thing

 You could be watching the TV and they would be like “You can’t even watch the TV right.
 You can’t do anything right.”
 What’s the connection, please?

-When you asked them for money and they told you that they didn’t have
+5. When you asked them for money and got hit with “I don’t have”

 The whole reason why parents bring children into the world is to provide for them, no?
 So, where was the “I don’t have money” song coming from?

-Every time they went out without you after they’d told you to go and wear your shoes
+6. Every time they went out without you after they had told you to go and wear your shoes

 Nothing prepared anybody raised in a Nigerian home for this betrayal, and it happened practically all the time.
 Actual parents would be proud to show off their kids.